Xilinx/Vitis-AI/dsa/XVDPU-TRD/vck190_platform/overlays/Vitis_Libraries/vision/docs/getting-started-with-hls.rst

    ``-I<path-to-L1-include-directory> -std=c++0x
    -I<path-to-opencv-include-folder>``.

-   Note: When using Vivado HLS in the Windows operating system, make sure to provide the ``-std=c++0x`` flag only for C-Sim and Co-Sim.
-Do not include the flag when performing synthesis.
 #.
 In the Linker Flags section, enter the opencv libs and path to the opencv libs
    ``-L<path-to-opencv-lib-folder> -lopencv_core -lopencv_imgcodecs -lopencv_imgproc``
 #.
 Select Synthesis and repeat the above step for all the displayed